ColumbiaPython/Syllabus/README.md

 8. Nov 11th 1 - 3 pm Deep learning topic: Computational Vision (HW4: Algorithm selection for your data analysis)
 9. Nov 18th 1 - 3 pm Intro to natural language processing: nltk
 10. Dec 2nd 1 - 3 pm NLP Topic: NLP with deep learning (HW5: Final Write-up @conference paper format, HW4 due)
-11. Dec 9th 1 - 3 pm Let's vote for the topic (Web scrabing, Web app development or Time series analysis)
+11. Dec 9th 1 - 3 pm Let's vote for the topic (Web scrabing, Web app development with Flask or Time series analysis)
 12. Dec 16th 1 - 3 pm Student Final Project presentation (HW1-5 project demo)

 Each weekly topic could be extented into a semester course.
 This course is served as an introduction to the programming world.
 I bring you to the door and tell you how to look at the road signs.
 You need to walk along the path on your own.